Kirank009/Super_Market_Sales_Dashboard/README.md

 # Super_Market_Sales_Dashboard
-Created an interactive dashboard using Power BI and Excel to analyze a Kaggle dataset.
+Created an interactive dashboard using Power BI and Excel to analyze Super Market Sales dataset.
 Cleaned and transformed raw data in Excel, ensuring accuracy and consistency.
 Designed visuals in Power BI to showcase key insights, trends, and patterns, demonstrating advanced data cleaning, analysis, and visualization skills.
 Here’s a structured **README** template for your GitHub project:

 ---